-- D. PERSONNEL AT THE INCIDENT COMMAND POST Cont'd - 3.
-The school Administrator or designee for the involved building shall bring the school's "Gotta Go Bag" See Appendix J. - 4.
+- 3. The school Administrator or designee for the involved building shall bring the school's "Gotta Go Bag" See Appendix J. - 4.
 The School Safety Team for the affected building should report immediately to the designated command post unless otherwise instructed. - 5.
 Other personnel as directed by the Incident Commander.